eduvpn/documentation/GUEST_USAGE.md

 In order to avoid abuse, the (local) identity of the user is part of the OAuth token, so if abuse is detected, the identity of the user can be traced.
-If the originating VPN service takes care of using pseudonyms instead of the "real" identifier, the privacy of the user can be maintained, while allowing the originating VPN service to convert the pseudonym back into a "real" user identifier if needed.
+If the originating VPN service uses pseudonyms instead of the "real" user identifier, the privacy of the user can be maintained, while allowing the originating VPN service to convert the pseudonym back into a "real" user identifier if needed.